mybonk/mybonk-wiki/README.md

 ---
 ### 3.1.
 Baby steps

+Your node must be running 24/7.
+It consumes very little electricity and the goal if to have a mesh of nodes that are super resilient and available.
+Again: Keep your node running all the time.
+If you ever have to move it to another location run the appropriate command ```# shutdown -h``` and let the system halt and power off.

+This will also avoid potential physical damage, data corruption and in the worst but unlikely case funds being locked as a consequence.

 Explore the running services using the following simple commands on your MY₿ONK console:
   - General
     - ```nodeinfo```: Helper script (nix-bitcoin module) that prints info about the node's services.